marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 We now have the full picture:

 * there was no content before attempting to merge;
-* the `master` branch wants to add "wesh" in the modern section;
+* the `master` branch wants to add “wesh” in the modern section;
-* the `modern-french` branch wants to add a "slang" section.
+* the `modern-french` branch wants to add a “slang” section.

 This conflicts is easy to [solve](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) by editing the file and keeping both changes and thus having the following